CrunchyData/pg_featureserv/hugo/content/installation/configuration.md

 # Publish functions from these schemas (default is publish postgisftw)
 # FunctionIncludes = [ "postgisftw", "schema2" ]

+# Allow write changes to database.
+Default is to read only.
+# AllowWrite = false

 [Paging]
 # The default number of features in a response
 LimitDefault = 20